MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 * Each private endpoint can be connected to one tenant only.
 You can't set up a private link to be used by more than one tenant.

 * **For Fabric users**: On-premises data gateways aren't supported and fail to register when Private Link is enabled.
 To run the gateway configurator successfully, Private Link must be disabled.
 VNet data gateways will work.
+[Learn more](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install#:~:text=When%20private%20link%20is%20enabled%2C%20disable,enable%20the%20Azure%20Private%20Link%20property.).

  * **For non-PowerBI (PowerApps or LogicApps) Gateway users**: The gateway doesn't work properly when Private Link is enabled.
 A potential workaround is to disable the **Azure Private Link** tenant setting, configure the gateway in a remote region (a region other than the recommended region), then re-enable Azure Private Link.
 After Private Link is re-enabled, the gateway in the remote region won't use private links.